LH-90/Tweets_sentiment_analysis/README.md

 ### 1. "Tweets" data preprocessing

-- Column selection: Select the relevant columns from the **Tweets** dataset.
+- Column selection: Select the relevant columns from **Tweets.csv**.
 - Text cleaning: Clean the text data by removing special characters, URLs, and stopwords to ensure that only meaningful words are kept.
 - Tokenization and stemming: Tokenize the cleaned text, breaking it down into individual tokens and apply stemming to reduce words to their root form.
 - Data joining: Join the tokenized and stemmed words back together.
 The text is now a list of strings, ready for further analysis.